blessedrt/go-mbali/cmd/clef/README.md

   * Thus gombl/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
   * This feature would make the addition of rules less dangerous.

 * Wallets / accounts.
-Add API methods for wallets.
+Add API mmblods for wallets.

 ## Communication